 What are the signs of low self-esteem

 People with low self-esteem probably never talk about this aspect of themselves and often just accept it as who they are.
 Clients will tell me they assume it can’t be changed.
+Many don’t even realise that is why they struggle in life.
 Generally people have developed coping mechanisms that may not be healthy for them, in order to cope with the low self-esteem.

 People with low self-esteem may:

 - Pay no attention to the positive achievements they have made

 - Use negative words to describe themselves (fat, ugly, stupid, a failure)

 - Allow others to treat them in a manner which is not acceptable

 - Avoid activities so as not to be judged by others